-Bushwalking (or hiking) is for all ages, from little babies that can be carried, toddlers who can walk and children and teens that can run!
+Bushwalking (or hiking) is for all ages, from little babies that can be carried, toddlers who can walk and children and teens that can run.

 Just this week, in a radio interview on NPR, Stephen Kellert the author and Yale professor said that ‘children now spend 52 hours a week on electronic devices and only 40 minutes a week outside’.

-Many children are becoming more housebound.
 Even the backyards built on house lots today are shrinking to a piece of grass that you can’t even roll on.

 2. It helps children connect with wild animals.

-3. Allows them to use their senses.
+3. Bushwalking allows children to use all their senses.

 Understanding the world helps to place where you are in it.
-Who bushwalking benefits for kids.

 5. It gets the body moving.